spacelift-io/celplate/README.md

 ## Releasing

-To create a new release just create a new tag and push it to main.
+To create a new release just create a new tag with a `v` prefix and push it to main.
 For more details checkout the go [docs on publishing modules](https://go.dev/blog/publishing-go-modules).